ShrekBytes/scp-menu-reborn/README.md

-# SCP Menu Reborn — Simple Customizable Power Menu for KDE Plasma 6.6+
+# SCP Menu Reborn — for KDE Plasma 6.6+

 A clean, minimal KDE Plasma panel widget that provides a customizable power/session menu with app launcher shortcuts.